marinadelga/TFM-TCGA-LUAD/README.md

 ## Requirements
 The scripts were developed in **R (version 4.0.2)** in **RStudio** and require the installation of the corresponding R packages used throughout the analyses.

+## Reproducibility
+For full reproducibility, the file **sessionInfo.txt** is included in this repository.
+It contains the complete computational environment used in this project, including the R version, operating system and versions of the installed packages.